thomasbtf/first_blast/README.md

-# Blasting using DIAMOND with a Snakemake workflow in Docker
+# Blasting using DIAMOND with Snakemake in Docker

 Steps to run: